YouTube-101/data-sci-project/README.md

 ## Data Sources
 - [My flight logs on myFlightradar24](https://my.flightradar24.com/YouTube_101/flights) because I log my flights on that page
-- [Historical flight data from Flightera](https://www.flightera.net/) to get accurate timings, route, aircraft, registration information for a specific flight.
+- [Historical flight data from Flightradar24](https://www.flightradar24.com/) to get accurate timings, route, aircraft, registration information for a specific flight.
+- [Historical flight data from Flightera](https://www.flightera.net/) for extra data if necessary.
 - Some other historical flight data sites if necessary.

 > [!IMPORTANT]
-> Since historical flight data is difficult to record and store, The data is available from 2018 to Present Day.
-This leaves us with 68 accurately tracked and stored flight information.
+> Since historical flight data is difficult to record and store, The data is available from 2023 to Present Day.
+This leaves us with 64 accurately tracked and stored flight information.

 ## Data Analysis
-- [ ] Download all flight logs from myFlightradar24
+- [+] Download all flight logs from Flightradar24
-- [ ] Scrape all relevant Flightera pages
-- [ ] Scrape the flight path of applicable flights
+- [+] Download the diary file in CSV format
+- [+] Parse the data into numbers and coordinates
 - [ ] Match and merge all flight information into one dataset
-- [ ] Visualize/graph merged dataset
+- [+] Visualize/graph merged dataset
 - [ ] Answer hypotethical questions

 ## Hypothetical Questions